Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Method

 \subsection{Machine learning}

-We have developed two machine learning methods.
-The first method is based on sentence classification using traditional machine learning algorithms, such as Random Forests, Naive Bayes.
-The other method is using fine-tuned text-to-text algorithm called T5 \citep{raffel2020exploring}.
+We have developed machine learning methods for classifying relationship types.
+The task was modeled as a sentence-level classification task.
+The initial method is based on sentence classification using traditional machine learning algorithms, such as Random Forests, and Naive Bayes.
+We have then advanced the method by using fine-tuned transformer-based architectures for sentence-level relationship type classification, such as DistilBERT \citep{sanh2019distilbert}, and a text-to-text transformer called T5 \citep{raffel2020exploring}.
+We have also compared these methods to domain-specific variants of BERT and T5 models, called PubMedBERT \citep{gu2021domain} and SciFive \citep{phan2021scifive} respectively.
+We report here results from all of the mentioned experiments.